Safeguarding and Child Protection Policy

 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding child protection remains with the DSL.

-The DSL and DDSL at East Wichel Community Primary School and Nursery have the appropriate training, knowledge and skills to carry out this substantive role; this includes training on the Prevent Duty.
-The safeguarding team at East Wichel Community Primary School and Nursery understand the importance of providing information and support to children’s social care in order to safeguard and promote the welfare of children.
+The safeguarding team at East Wichel Primary School & Nursery understands the importance of providing information and support to Children’s Social Care in order to safeguard and promote the welfare of children.
 They also understand the impact that adversity and trauma can have, including on children’s behaviour, mental health and wellbeing.

 The broad areas of responsibility for the DSL are: